tpayne/lang-examples/nodejs/genai/gemini/chatbot/README.md

 (Note - This sample uses a different style interface to the Python version of this bot, but the functionality is the same).

+By the way, the Gemini chat technology for callouts is a bit rubbish, so I would advise you to use OpenAI.
+It is alot better.

+But if you want to use Gemini, here is the code.

 Pre-Requisites
 --------------
 To run this sample you will need to: -